vadash/gwent-daily-demo/README.md

 **Leader**: Brouver Hoog only

 Bot can play unsuported cards too.
-Keep it minimum and simple like Tremors
+Keep it minimum and simple like Tremors.
+Bot will play them last after all known/detected cards.

 # Gwent settings <a name="settings"></a>
 ## general (can skip this)